MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu/honolulu-standalone-hyper-v.md

 manager: dongill
 ms.date: 09/21/2017
 ---

 # Configure Microsoft Hyper-V Server for management by Project Honolulu

 >Applies To: Microsoft Hyper-V Server 2016 and Microsoft Hyper-V Server 2012 R2

-If you are going to manage the standalone version of Windows Microsoft Hyper-V Server, there are some Server roles you'll need to enable before you can do so.
+If you are going to manage Microsoft Hyper-V Server, there are some Server roles you'll need to enable before you can do so.

-## Configure Windows Server 2016 standalone Hyper-V Server for management by Honolulu
+## Configure Microsoft Hyper-V Server 2016 for management by Honolulu

-**To manage Windows Server 2016 Hyper-V with Honolulu**
+**To manage Microsoft Hyper-V Server 2016 with Honolulu**

 1. Enable Remote Management.
 2. Enable File Server Role.